phoddie/node-red-mcu/readme.md

 ## Introduction
 This document introduces an implementation of the Node-RED runtime that runs on resource-constrained microcontrollers (MCUs).
 [Node-RED](https://nodered.org/) is a popular visual environment that describes itself as "a programming tool for wiring together hardware devices, APIs and online services in new and interesting ways."

-Node-RED is built on Node.js and, consequently, runs where Node.js does: desktop computers and single-board computers like the Raspberry Pi.
+Node-RED is built on Node.js and, consequently, runs where Node.js does: desktop computers and single-board computers lfike the Raspberry Pi.
 Because of the dependency on Node.js, Node-RED cannot run where Node cannot, notably the low-cost MCUs found in many IoT products and popular in the maker community.

 These MCUs are able to run the same JavaScript language used by Node-RED thanks to the XS JavaScript engine in the [Moddable SDK](https://github.com/Moddable-OpenSource/moddable).
 However, these MCUs have much less RAM, much less CPU power, and an RTOS instead of a Linux-based OS.
 As a result, they require a very different implementation.
 A typical target microcontroller is the ESP32, running FreeRTOS with about 280&nbsp;KB of free RAM and a 160&nbsp;MHz CPU clock.